-The US Equity Feeder Fund allows you to
+The SB US Equity Index Feeder Fund allows you to

 invest in the world’s biggest economy.